andifalk/secure-oauth2-oidc-workshop/lab4/README.md

 ### Step 2: Run JWT generator web application

 Please navigate your Java IDE to the __lab4/jwt-generator__ project.
-Then start the application by running the class _com.example.jwt.generator.JwtGeneratorApplication_.
+Then start the application by running the class _com.example.jwt.generator.Lab4JwtGeneratorApplication_.

 After starting navigate your browser to [localhost:9093](http://localhost:9093).